JesraAli/Lunatic-Fairy/README.md

 # SDL2
-Starting development of a game using SDL2 in C
+A 2D shooter game, using SDL2 in C

 ## Building and Running